How does Rest Less make money

 You have the right to make two statutory flexible working requests each year, and your employer has to take them seriously and provide a reasonable response within two months.

-They can deny the request, but they have to have legitimate business reasons for doing so.
-They can also choose to partially accept your request, maybe compromising on some details to find a solution that works for you both.
+They can deny the request, but must have legitimate business reasons for doing so.
+They can also partially accept your request, maybe compromising on some details to find a solution that works for both of you.

 How to make a flexible working request